Violet The Dog: Florida Dog Found Badly Burned After Owners Reportedly Dyed Her Fur Purple

 — KXAN News (@KXAN_News) January 25, 2018

-The PCAS stressed that the main take-home thought from Violet the dog’s story is that it is dangerous to use human hair dye on pets, due to the toxic chemical agents found in such products, and the possibility that pets would instinctively lick the dye, which could result in poisoning or internal burns.
+The PCAS stressed that the main take-home thought from Violet the dog’s story is that it is dangerous to use human hair dye on pets due to the toxic chemical agents found in such products, and the possibility that pets would instinctively lick the dye, which could result in poisoning or internal burns.
 However, an article on the PETA website went further by saying that the treatment Violet reportedly got at the hands of her previous owners is tantamount to “abuse,” even if it turned out that the dye used on her was not toxic.

 “No animal has a natural desire or need to be dyed, pierced, tattooed, or mutilated or modified in any other way to appeal to humans’ capricious aesthetic preferences…Forcing a dog to endure this kind of suffering isn’t trendy—it’s abusive.”